 Academic Field Trips/Travel

 The college recognizes that travel for both faculty and students is a valid and important part of the process of learning and development.
 The cost of such travel is also a legitimate educational expense.
 However, constraints on the college budget restrict the funds available for travel.
-Site visits to monitor internships are funded by the Academic Planning and Experiential Learning budget.
 Faculty travel for professional development and/or college business other than instruction is paid for from the professional travel budget or other college budgets.
-All other academic travel is paid for through program budgets.
+All other academic travel is paid for through program budgets (for day trips) or student fees (for overnight trips).
 Because of potential issues of legal liability to faculty as well as to the college, faculty are strongly encouraged to use college vehicles or public transportation for all college travel.
 The college is obligated to offer a reasonable option of travel in a state vehicle or public transportation on all field trips.
 Students are adults, however, and we have neither the need nor the power to require them to travel in state vehicles.
 When planning field trips, faculty should remind students that travel in their private vehicles will typically cost them more than travel in college-provided vehicles.
-No travel authority form or trip ticket will be authorized for the use of private vehicles on field trips without the budget dean's signature.
+No travel authority form will be authorized for faculty use of private vehicles on field trips without prior authorization from the budget dean.

-A travel authority form will be submitted whether or not there is any cost to the college for any travel construed as college business and/or on "college time."
+A travel authority form must be submitted to the Academic Budget Office whether or not there is any cost to the college for any travel construed as college business and/or on "college time."
 This includes students.
 If a group is going on a college-related trip, all may be listed on a single travel authority.
-The faculty or program secretary (at the faculty's request) will reserve college vehicle(s) at the motor pool and submit the proper forms.
+The faculty should reserve college vehicle(s) at the motor pool and submit the proper forms.
 Faculty or their program secretaries must make their own public transportation and hotel/motel reservations.
 The business office will be notified through the travel authority of dates of travel and methods of transportation.
-Faculty must sign the travel authority prior to departure .
+Faculty must sign the travel authority prior to departure.
 Travel expenses should be submitted as soon after the trip as possible, and no later than the tenth day of the following month.
-(For more details on travel procedures, see Section IV-D-8
+(For more details on travel procedures, see the Policy and Procedures document on the Academic Deans website

 The college has a motor pool: vehicles can be reserved in advance.
 If no college vehicle is available, college motor pool personnel will make other arrangements either through the state motor pool or through a private rental agency.
 Non-motor pool or private rental vehicles must be picked up and returned to the state motor pool by the user, but satisfy the definition of college-provided vehicles.
 Recharge rates for the use of college vehicles are set by the college motor pool in consultation with the using units.
 State vehicles are only to be used on official state business.